haoxsia/haoxsia.github.io/_pages/research.md

 Prior to doing the above, tuning the propagation of polarized lights through magnetically or electrically controlling two dimensional liquid crystals (LCs), such as hexagonal boron nitride, was my major target.

-In other respects, the use of nanomaterials including carbon nanotubes and graphene or more was my early exploration.
+In other respects, the use of nanomaterials including carbon nanotubes (CNTs) and graphene or more was my early exploration.

 <nbsp>